 Mark with O and

 Change Serial Line Parameters

 We can change serial line parameters while starting the minicom.
 We need to provide the required options and values.
-Some of the most used options are like below.
+Some of the most used options are as below.

 $ sudo minicom -b 1200 -8 /dev/ttyUSB0

-minicom provides easy way to setup serial line parameters in command line GUI.
+minicom provides an easy way to set up serial line parameters in command line GUI.
 We can provide the

 -s option and enter